You may be able to come to live permanently in the UK as a ‘returning resident’ if you were previously settled here.

 - a passport-sized colour photograph

-- documents that prove you have ties to the UK, eg proof you’ve earned income, or rented or owned property, in the UK
+- documents that prove you have ties to the UK, for example proof you’ve earned income, or rented or owned property, in the UK

 You may need to provide additional documents depending on your circumstances.

-You’ll need to have your fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre as part of your application.
+You’ll need to have your fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre.

-You may be able to get your visa faster or other services depending on what country you’re in - check with your visa application centre.
+You may be able to get your visa faster depending on what country you’re in - check with your visa application centre.